Start the road to recovery

 Many drugs enter Hawaii through the state’s airports, especially the Honolulu International Airport.
 On average, 90 percent of imported methamphetamine in Hawaii is seized at the Honolulu International Airport.

-If you or someone you love is struggling with drug or alcohol abuse, get the help you deserve.
-Call us today to find a treatment center nearby and start on your road to recovery.
+If you or someone you love is struggling with drug or alcohol abuse, call a treatment facility today to find out about what your next steps are.

 Laws of Hawaii Drug Use